patrickfav/dice/README.md

 * The connections is encrypted with TLS (ie. HTTPS) and the random is singed by the creator which will be verified by a local pinned certificate (only random.org).
 * The seed is only a part of the entropy source and the knowledge of it does not make it possible to guess the random bits.
-Therfore there is no sole trust in an external service.
+Therefore there is no sole trust in an external service.
 Every generation of random data will see seeding from both local and external sources.